Suzanna-Linn/slua/docs/moving-lljson.md

 #### Indexing (0 vs 1)

 JSON arrays do not store explicit index values in the file.
 They only define an ordered list of elements.
-- When a programming language decodes a JSON array, it assigns indices according to its own array indexing rules.
+- When a programming language decodes a JSON array received from SLua, it assigns indices according to its own array indexing rules.
 Most languages use 0-based indexing, so decoded arrays start at index 0.
-- When SLua decodes a JSON array received from an external source, it creates Lua tables using 1-based indexing, so the first element starts at index 1.
+- When SLua decodes a JSON array received from an external source, it creates SLua tables using 1-based indexing, so the first element starts at index 1.

 #### Examples